 For a generation, the Sam Nunn School has served as a bridge on Georgia Tech’s campus between the realms of technology, policy, culture, and the humanities.
-We have raised the visibility of the School and the value of what we contribute to Georgia Tech's Strategic Plan to redefine the Technology Institute of the 21st Century.
-Since its founding, the Nunn School has granted 1,978 diplomas to its undergraduates, master’s, and PhD candidates and is currently educating over 250 future leaders in its degree programs.
+We have raised the visibility of the School and the value of what we can contribute to Georgia Tech's Strategic Plan to redefine the Technology Institute of the 21st Century.
+Since its founding, the Nunn School will grant has granted 1,978 diplomas to its undergraduates, master’s, and PhD candidates and is currently educating over 250 future leaders in its degree programs.

 We greatly appreciate the support that our Alumni and our Advisory Board are contributing to the growth and trajectory of the School.
 While there is still much progress to be made in our nation and in our world, I remain confident that the Nunn School will continue to equip its students with the skills necessary to make major impacts internationally.
 This would not be possible without the support and dedication of Georgia Tech, our faculty, staff, trusted advisors, alumni, and other supporters.